 FIAR, a non-profit organization, sponsors and stimulates interest in clinical trials of herbal and nutritional treatments for people with HIV, AIDS and/or chronic viral hepatitis.
-The goal is to show whether or not these treatments can lessen symptoms, delay the need for Western drugs or reduce side effects.
-Some studies are carried out in developing nations where indigenous treatments are used and antiretroviral drugs (ARV) are largely unavailable.
-FIAR also seeks to bring ARV, self-empowering information and prevention to such under-served areas.
+The goal is to provide evidence as to whether or not these treatments can lessen symptoms, delay the progression of HIV disease or reduce side effects.
+FIAR has worked in developing nations where indigenous treatments are used and antiretroviral drugs (ARV) are still largely unavailable.
+FIAR also seeks to bring ARV, self-empowering information and prevention strategies to such under-served areas.

 FIAR studies dietary